 Sessions are free, right?

-This is one of the most common misconceptions that I hear during new client enquiries.
+This is one of the most common misconceptions I have heard during new client enquiries.
 A treatment plan does not entitle you to free sessions, but a rebate to reduce your out-of-pocket expenses per session.
 For a registered psychologist, the current rebate for the 2022-2023 financial year is $89.65 per session, and for a clinical psychologist, you receive $131.65 per session.

 What happens when I’ve exhausted all my rebates for the year?

-Once you have exhausted your yearly plan, you can still continue to see your psychologist.
+You can continue to see a psychologist despite exhausting your MHCP for the year.
 Clients who have private health insurance with coverage that includes mental health services can receive rebates from their provider.

 What does the treatment plan entail from the psychologist?

-To comply with Medicare’s requirements, psychologists are obligated to provide progress reports to the client’s GP when they are undergoing treatment.
-This report is typically submitted after the client has completed their sixth session and when they revisit their GP for a referral review.
-The report contains important updates necessary for the GP to review and support the client’s treatment plan.
+Psychologists must follow Medicare’s rules, including providing progress reports to the client’s GP during treatment.
+This report is submitted after your sixth session, coinciding with your GP referral review.
+It includes important updates for the GP to review and support your treatment plan.

 What if I don’t want you to liaise with my GP?